-The other day I found myself opening a diff file that took a very long time to load.
+I like Vim because it’s very fast.
+Unfortunately the other day I found myself opening a diff file that took forever to load.
 The file had 58187 (this number will be important later on) lines in it but I never thought Vim would choke with something that was less than 2M size.

-Then do the action that was taking a long time in Vim, in my case opening the diff file.
+- Do the action that is taking a long time to run (in my case opening the diff file)

 :edit /tmp/file.diff :profile pause :q!

-Finding out where this function is defined is very easy
+- Pinpoint the offender Finding out where a function is defined is very easy thanks to the

 <SNR>tag and the number right after it.
 You simply need to run